janaSunrise/janaSunrise/README.md

 **Catch me in your terminal by hitting `npx sunrit`!**

 ### Let's know me more!
 Hey there!
 I am Sunrit Jana!
-Just a regular 15 year old developer learning Python, Web development, Rust and C++.
+Just a regular developer learning Python, Web development, Rust and C++.
 I am interested in learning full stack web development, frontend and also rust lang for my essential needs.
 I love to code, and also have several hobbies, and goals that I want to fulfil! ✌️

 I would love to name some people, but I'd keep them anonymous who helped me a lot with my journey, and still helping.
 I can't thank them enough, and I'm really grateful that I ever met them and interacted with them.